MacFlecknoe/service-repository-sample/routes/README.md

 ```

 The policy files are stored centrally in the schema project and imported into all service and service routing projects.
 This allows us to
-centrally govern which policies get exectued without having to checkout the actual code (we simply modify the rules in the policy
+centrally govern which policies get exectued without having to modify any code (we simply change the rules in the policy
-files).
+files they will automatically be applied to the correct URLs/service contracts).

 See: